 Breathing is essential to life.
-That's why the American Lung Association is dedicated to supporting healthy lungs and clean air, because from our first breath to our last, every breath counts.
-To that end, we're making an impact in your community and across the nation.
+From our first breath to our last, every breath counts.
+That's why the American Lung Association is dedicated to supporting healthy lungs and clean air, making an impact in your community and across the nation.

 Working to Defeat Lung Cancer

-Lung cancer is the #1 cancer killer of both women and men in the United States, and more than two-thirds of people diagnosed with lung cancer have never smoked or are former smokers.
-In the last 37 years, the lung cancer death rate has risen 98 percent among women, while falling 28 percent among men.
+Lung cancer is the #1 cancer killer of both women and men in the United States, and approximately two-thirds of people diagnosed with lung cancer have never smoked or are former smokers.
+In the last 39 years, the lung cancer death rate has risen 94 percent among women, while falling 32 percent among men.

 Simultaneously, we are continually developing and improving support resources for lung cancer patients and their caregivers.
-Through LUNG FORCE Expos, Patient Panels and Walks, online support resources and advocacy efforts, we are making a difference for the more than 400,000 Americans currently living who have ever been diagnosed with lung cancer and the more than 100,000 women who will be diagnosed every year.
+Through LUNG FORCE Expos and Walks, online support resources and advocacy efforts, we are making a difference for the more than 500,000 Americans currently living who have ever been diagnosed with lung cancer and the more than 100,000 women who will be diagnosed every year.

 Improving the Air We Breathe

 Air pollution poses a serious threat to our nation's health by harming our lung tissue and increasing our risk of lung disease.
-The American Lung Association works to protect public health from unhealthy air pollution by supporting the Clean Air Act and defending the U.S. Environmental Protection Agency's (EPA) authority to ensure that all Americans can have air that is safe and healthy to breathe.
-This advocacy work includes encouraging more protective limits on ozone pollution, reducing power plant carbon emissions, and cleaner gasoline and vehicle standards.
-And through our annual State of the Air report, the American Lung Association analyzes data from official air quality monitors to easily compare and understand the air quality in your community, and what can be done to help improve the air we breathe!
+The American Lung Association works to protect public health from unhealthy air pollution by supporting the Clean Air Act and defending the U.S. Environmental Protection Agency's authority to ensure that all Americans have air that is safe and healthy to breathe.
+This includes encouraging more protective limits on ozone pollution, reducing power plant carbon emissions, and cleaner gasoline and vehicle standards.
+Our annual State of the Air report analyzes data from official air quality monitors to easily compare and understand the air quality in your community, and what can be done to help improve the air we breathe!

 Reducing the Burden of Lung Disease

-More than 33 million Americans live with a chronic lung disease like asthma and COPD, which includes emphysema and chronic bronchitis.
-Through education and support programs for those living with a lung disease, their caregivers and those that love them, the American Lung Association is continually working toward reducing the burden of living with a lung disease.
+More than 32 million Americans live with a chronic lung disease like asthma and COPD, which includes emphysema and chronic bronchitis.
+Through education and support programs for those living with a lung disease, their caregivers and those that love them, the American Lung Association is continually working to reduce the burden of living with a lung disease.

-Asthma makes breathing difficult for millions of Americans, both young and old.
-While there is no cure, asthma can be managed and treated so that for the 22 million Americans currently living with asthma, including the over 6 million children, can live a happy and healthy life.
-Through Asthma Basics, we are able to share a comprehensive and clear overview of asthma and the full suite of tools and resources available for those living with asthma, their caregivers and families, friends and healthcare professionals.
+Asthma makes breathing difficult for 24 million Americans, including over 6 million children.
+While there is no cure, asthma can be managed and treated, helping those with the disease lead a healthier life.
+Through Asthma Basics, we share a comprehensive and clear overview of asthma and a full suite of tools and resources for those living with asthma, their caregivers, families and healthcare professionals.

-In 2013, 11.3 million U.S. adults were estimated to have COPD but close to 24 million adults have evidence of impaired lung function, indicating an under diagnosis of COPD, an obstructive lung disease that over time makes it harder to breathe.
-There are many lifestyle changes that happen after a diagnosis of COPD, and through our local Better Breathers Clubs, patients and their caregivers are able to come together for an in-person support group and learn more about the free tools and resources that the American Lung Association provides.
+About 8.5 million American adults have been diagnosed with COPD, an obstructive lung disease that over time makes it harder to breathe.
+However, this number may be much higher because more than 18 million adults have evidence of impaired lung function, and may have undiagnosed COPD.
+Through our local Better Breathers Clubs, patients and their caregivers are able to come together for an in-person support group and learn more about the free tools and resources that the American Lung Association provides, to help COPD patients manage their disease and lead healthier, more active lives.

-Our quest to find cures, and new and improved treatments for lung disease includes our Nationwide Research Program that has been a cornerstone of our organization for more than a century.
-Through the American Lung Association's Awards and Grants Program, we are able to foster laboratory, patient-centered and social behavior research to prevent, treat and hopefully find a cure for all lung diseases.
+Our quest to find cures, and new and improved treatments for lung disease includes our Nationwide Research Program that has been a cornerstone of our organization for more than a century, and our Airways Clinical Research Network, the nation's largest not-for-profit network of clinical research centers dedicated to asthma and COPD treatment research.

 Eliminating Tobacco Use and Tobacco-related Diseases